Cloud Storage

 Significance of Loss The loss of tools, data or services within this group would impact on many people and sectors around the world. |

-Effort to Preserve | Inevitability Loss seems likely: by the time tools or techniques have been developed the material will likely have been lost. |
+Effort to Preserve | Inevitability Loss seems likely.
+By the time tools or techniques have been developed, the material will likely have been lost. |

-Examples Remote network storage provided by a third-party service under contracts, such as DropBox, Amazon, Microsoft Azure, Dell EMC, Google Cloud Platform, Google Drive, IBM, Intel, Rackspace, Iron Mountain, SAP, and others |
+Examples Remote network storage provided by a third-party service under contracts, such as DropBox, Amazon, Microsoft Azure, Dell EMC, Google Cloud Platform, Google Drive, IBM, Rackspace, Iron Mountain, SAP, and others. |

 ||

-‘Endangered’ in the Presence of Aggravating Conditions Encryption; lack of routine maintenance; lack of storage replication; over-dependence on a single supplier; insufficient documentation; lack of local alternative; political or commercial instability; overly aggressive compression; poor information security; lack of transparent integrity-checking; lack of strategic investment; lack of migration plan; lack of exit strategy; unenforceable penalties; unstable pricing; unpredictable removal costs. |
+‘Endangered’ in the Presence of Aggravating Conditions Lack of skills, commitment or policy from corporate owners; Encryption; lack of routine maintenance; lack of storage replication; over-dependence on a single supplier; insufficient documentation; lack of local alternative; political or commercial instability; overly aggressive compression; poor information security; lack of transparent integrity-checking; lack of strategic investment; lack of migration plan; lack of exit strategy; unenforceable penalties; unstable pricing; unpredictable removal costs; uncertainty over IPR or the presence of orphaned works. |

 ||

-‘Lower Risk’ in the Presence of Good Practice Backup to different technology; backup to diverse locations; documentation of assets; integrity checking; preservation planning; export functionality; resilient to hacking; version control; resilient funding; technology watch; enforceable contract; disaster planning and documentation; stable pricing; budgeted removal costs. |
+‘Lower Risk’ in the Presence of Good Practice Backup to different technology; backup to diverse locations; documentation of assets; integrity checking; preservation licensing and planning; export functionality; resilient to hacking; version control; resilient funding; technology watch; enforceable contract; disaster planning and documentation; stable pricing; budgeted removal costs. |

 ||

 2023 Review This entry was added in 2019 to ensure that the range of media storage is properly assessed and presented.
 The 2021 Jury noted increased risk in light of greater reliance on the cloud and localized disruptions to cloud services over the pandemic.
-A 2021 trend towards greater risk was based on the wider (global) dependence on these services, especially Google Drive, for recordkeeping and business workflows.
-The impact of loss increases with more reliance on cloud services leading to greater risk; however, this should not deter people from using cloud storage.
+A 2021 trend towards greater risk was based on the wider (global) dependence on these services, especially Google Drive, for record-keeping and business workflows.
+The impact of loss increased with more reliance on cloud services leading to greater risk; however, this should not deter people from using cloud storage.
 The 2022 review agreed with this assessment but noted no significant increase in trend for 2022.
-The 2023 Council review recommended this entry be moved to a new higher-level Cloud species as the previous Integrated Storage species worked less well (for hardware technologies).
-The Council agreed the previous Vulnerable classification stand with the overall risks remaining on the same basis as before so long as there are safeguards in place.
-However, the Council noted that these safeguards may not in all cases be sufficient to address existing risks.
-They noted how some governments may cut off the internet in times of unrest, having a disastrous effect on access to cloud-based resources, and raised questions about the feasibility to recover material after a major cloud vendor fails, or due to malicious acts.
-For these materials, the significance of loss and effort to preserve is much greater with potential for an increased trend towards greater risk with loss of existing safeguards. |
+The 2023 Council moved this entry to a new higher-level Cloud species as the previous Integrated Storage species worked less well (for hardware technologies).
+The Council agreed with the previous Vulnerable classification, with the overall risks remaining on the same basis as before so long as there are safeguards in place (‘No change’ to the 2023 trend).
+However, the Council noted that these safeguards may not, in all cases, be sufficient to address existing risks.
+Council members noted how some governments may cut off the internet in times of unrest, having a disastrous effect on access to cloud-based resources, and raised questions about the feasibility of recovering material after a major cloud vendor fails or due to malicious acts.
+For these materials, the significance of loss and effort to preserve is much greater, with the potential for a trend towards greater risk with the loss of existing safeguards. |

 ||